teddyberetta/ordup/README.md

 ## Etymology

-ordup is a triple-entendre portmanteau of the words "ordinal", "upvote", and "word up".
+ordup is a portmanteau of the words "ordinal", "upvote", and "word up".

 in hip-hop, "word up" is often used as a form of acknowledgment or approval.